French franc: Banknotes

-Banknotes of the series current at changeover to the Euro could be exchanged at the French central bank or other services until 17 February 2012.
+Banknotes current at changeover to the Euro could be exchanged at the French central bank or other services until 17 February 2012.

-Most older series were exchangeable for 10 years from date of withdrawal.
-As the last banknote from the previous series had been withdrawn on 31 March 1998 (200 francs, Montesquieu), the deadline for the exchange was 31 March 2008.
+Most older series banknotes were exchangeable for 10 years from date of withdrawal.
+As the last banknote from the previous series was withdrawn on 1 February 1999 (100 francs, Delacroix), the deadline for its exchange was 31 January 2009.